NicolasFlandrois/PurBeurre-LinuxDeploy/README.md

 ----------------------

-A specific branch of this project is managed to be deployed on Heroku plateform, and using AWS S3 storage for media contents.
+This project is a fork of "Pur Beurre" project (P08), and is managed to be deployed on Linux Cloud Computing plateform.

+(Changes from previous Dev project, this fork is the Production project.
+Continuous Integration is ensured by a TRAVIS CI script.
+Also the database changed for MySQL.
+All other aspects of Deployments are not registered here, but on its Linux Server.
+Deployement used Nginx, Gunicorn, Supervisor, Linux Server Ubuntu 19.10, Postfix, Django and Python 3.7)

 ----------------------